seppmail/SEPPmail365/Readme.md

 If you need more advanced configurations for your connectors like multiple IP Addresses or a SEPPmail CLuster, add this configuration after the initial creation in the UI or with the native PowerShell CmdLets.

 3. **Adapt to Exchange Online Features** -
-Exchange Online allows it now to add IP Addresses in a Whitelist, that makes our previous SPF Rules unneccesary.
-When using the -Option "AntiSpamWhiteList" Parameter in New-SM365Connectors, the **SEPPmail Appliance** IP address will be added to the **whitelist** in the "Hosted Connection Filter (Default)" policy.
+Exchange Online allows it now to add IP Addresses in a Whitelist (Hosted Connection Filter Policy), that makes our previous SPF Rules unneccesary.
+Beginning from version 1.2 **we add the SEPPmail to this list by default**.
 This tells Exchange online, that everything coming from SEPPmail is trusted (as it was scanned by M365 Defenders already).
 This policy is - as far as we investigated available for Exchange Online Plans 1 and 2 (and hopefully its successors).

-## NOT SURE - sollen wir ?###
+When using the -Option "NoAntiSpamWhiteListing" Parameter in New-SM365Connectors, this behavior can be surpressed.

+## No SPF Rules anymore
-The SPF Mailflow-rules which we used so far as a workaround to avoid SPAM are deactiveted in the "Default" Configuration by default.
+The SPF Mailflow-rules which we used so far as a workaround to avoid SPAM are dremoved.

-Oder activated ??

 # Prerequisites

 The module requires at least PowerShell 5.1 (64bit) and the
 [ExchangeOnlineManagement](https://www.powershellgallery.com/packages/ExchangeOnlineManagement/2.0.5) module of version 2.0.5 or higher.

-The module was developed and runs also on PowerShell Core 7.1.5+
+The module was developed on macOS and runs also on PowerShell Core 7.1.5+

 <a id="org88ae7e3"></a>